judasgutenberg/Disturbatron/README.md

 This system conserves power by using a relay (controlled by the Python scripts) to turn on the megaphone and WiFi dongle only when needed.
 I use a WiFi-free Raspberry Pi Zero instead of a WiFi-capable Raspberry Pi Zero W so I can use a custom antenna and turn the dongle off when it's in sleep mode (for example, in the middle of the night as determined by the clock).

 The web page is a simple LAMP-stack directory browser showing any files in the audio directory.
 This directory can include other directories for organizational purposes.
-Clicking the megaphone plays the audio on whatever audio equipment is attached to the remote Raspberry Pi, whereas clicking the headphones playes it only on the client device.
+Clicking the megaphone plays the audio on whatever audio equipment is attached to the remote Raspberry Pi, whereas clicking the headphones plays it only on the client device browsing pages served by the Raspberry Pi.
 New audio can be recorded if this system is implemented via https (due to annoying Google Chrome restrictions).

 Here's what the web-based UI looks like as served from the Apache web server running on the Raspberry Pi: